Rick00Kim/kururu-blog/content/about/index.en.md

 Then, I am current working for devops engineer in Korea

-I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP)
+I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system

 ## WORK HISTORY